 Kalakaua himself died in January 1891 in San Francisco.
 On January 29, the USS Charleston was sighted off Diamond Head, its hull draped in black and the Hawaiian flag at half-staff.
 Suddenly, the Hawaiians knew: Their king was dead.
 Government ministers insisted that Liliuokalani immediately sign an oath to uphold the constitution that had been forced upon her brother.

 Under the constitution, Liliuokalani wielded little power.
 She formed a Cabinet three times, and each time it was rejected by the Legislature.
-She drafted a strongly royalist constitution, but no one supported it.
+She drafted a strong royalist constitution, but no one supported it.

 The queen withdrew to her residence, Washington Place, and urged her supporters to be patient and avoid bloodshed.
 A fierce uprising was firmly squelched in January 1895, and although she denied playing a role in the attempted takeover, Liliuokalani was arrested and taken to a second-floor room at Iolani Palace.
 It would serve as her jail cell for nearly a year.
 During her confinement, the queen wrote one of Hawaii’s most beloved songs, “Aloha Oe” (“Farewell to Thee”).